 Jeanne says

-I’m heading out on a trip and I have a sick kid!
+I’m heading out on a trip and I have a sick kid with nose block!
 I was looking for something I could make that would help him on the road.
+Thanks for sharing your essential oil inhaler recipes for stuffy nose.
 This teen will hopefully have some breathing relief soon!

 Jeannet says

-How long does the inhaler lasts before the scent wears off or need to refill?
+Thanks for sharing this nasal inhaler recipe with essential oil for blocked nose.
+It works great!
+How long does the inhaler lasts before the scent wears off or needs to be refilled?

 Scarlet says

-If you keep the lid on most of the time, it will last for about 3 months.
+If you keep the lid on your nasal essential oil inhaler most of the time, it will last for about 3 months.
 But if you leave the lid off or use it very frequently, you may need to reapply the essential oils in as little as 2 weeks.
 You can smell when the oils have begun to dissipate.